-You can get paid to return old furniture to Ikea – if you can fit in the car.
+You can get paid to return old furniture to Ikea – if you can fit it in the car.

 Ikea wants your old Billy bookcases, Poang armchair frames and Malm beds – as long as they’re in good nick.
 It’s part of the Swedish furniture giant’s much-delayed buy back scheme, finally launching across the UK in May 2021.